Anu0907/Sentimental-Analysis-on-Flipkart-Product-Review/README.md

 2. Evaluation Metric: Use the F1-Score as the evaluation metric to assess the performance of the models in classifying sentiment.

 ## Experimentation Tracking using MLflow
 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 It provides a suite of tools and components designed to streamline the development, experimentation, productionization, and collaboration aspects of machine learning projects.
 MLflow is widely used by data scientists, machine learning engineers, and researchers to track experiments, package and share code, and deploy models at scale.
-Key Features:
-1. Experiment Tracking
-2. Model Registry

 ## Workflow Orchestration using Prefect
 Prefect is an open-source orchestration and observability platform that empowers developers to build and scale resilient code quickly, turning their Python scripts into resilient, recurring workflows.